grahamstark/staying_put_sim/report/technical.md

 These are discussed below.

-Getting all these data sources into a consistent format was not always straightforward.
-The three main sources listed above at times appeared to be inconsistent with each other.
-The Fostering Network data, which is crucial given that it is our only disaggregated source on foster payments, required a lot of iterpretation before it could be used.
+Getting all these data sources into a consistent format was not straightforward.
+The three main sources were at times inconsistent with each other.
+The Fostering Network data, which is crucial given that it is our only disaggregated source on foster payments, required a lot of interpretation before it could be used.
 There were also a number of essentially minor but nonetheless time-consuming issues merging local-authority level sources which used different names and codings.

 ### Modelling Strategy

 We were tasked with providing local-authority and national- level five year forecasts for the costs of the staying put scheme under various possible systems of payment.
-We built a computer simulation model for this, which we've published on the [GitHub code sharing site](https://github.com/grahamstark/staying_put_sim/).
+We built a computer simulation model for this, which we've published on the GitHub code sharing site [@stark_simple_2019].

 Our modelling strategy was: